-- (1) The accounting officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process as preferred bidders, provided that such negotiation - - (a) does not allow any preferred bidder a second or unfair opportunity; - (b) s not to the detriment of any other bidder, and - (c) does not lead to a higher price than the bid as submitted. - (2) Minutes of such negotiations must be kept for record purposes.
+- (1)The accounting officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process as preferred bidders, provided that such negotiation - - does not allow any preferred bidder a second or unfair opportunity; (a) - is no to the detriment of any other bidder; and (b) - does not lead to a higher price than the bid as submitted. (c) - (2) Minutes of such negotiations must be kept for record purposes.

-Two-stage bidding process
+Two-stage idding process